App-Lobby/PickEmoji/README.md

 PickEmoji welcomes the contributing by opening an issue or creating a pull request.

-## 🚀 Things You can Work and Contribute on

 | Features                                       | Status |
 |------------------------------------------------|--------|
 | `Multi Platform Supports(iPad, macOS, iWatch)` |`false` |